Candied fruit

 Candied fruit, also known as glacé fruit, is whole fruit, smaller pieces of fruit, or pieces of peel, placed in heated sugar syrup, which absorbs the moisture from within the fruit and eventually preserves it.
-Depending on the size and type of fruit, this process of preservation can take from several days to several months.
-This process allows the fruit to remain edible for up to a year.
-It has existed since the 14th century.
+Depending on the size and type of fruit, this process can take from several days to several months.
+This process of preservation, which has been used since the 14th century, allows the fruit to remain edible for up to a year.

-The continual process of drenching the fruit in syrup causes the fruit to become saturated with sugar, preventing the growth of spoilage microorganisms due to the resulting unfavourable osmotic pressure.